 I’m kind of obsessed with caking tools.
 I assume most people don’t keep an arsenal of cake decorating supplies in their kitchen like I do.
 Even if you do, sometimes you just want to work with what you have handy.

-So, I’ve come up with 5 easy ways you can decorate cakes with no cake decorating supplies.
+So, I’ve come up with some easy cake decorating ideas, so you can decorate your cakes even if you don’t have any tools.

 - A baked layer cake (You can find a super delicious vanilla cake here and a really good chocolate cake here.)